Saturday, 11 November 2023

 down the road that he imagined was saint

-as she was still young, with long dark hair plaited
+as she was still young: long dark hair plaited

 as if in a Renaissance painting, pearl.